vivid-inc/polypara/README.md

 - Improve test coverage.
 - Support the refactoring of a `@Constant` field's FQN or type.
 - Bake motivation, principles, and design decisions into the documentation and the code.
-- Ensure that Maven can access all indicated versions.

 © Copyright Vivid Inc.